weijie1992/MERN_Ecommerce/README.md

 Node folder contains Server side Nodejs code

+View demo on https://

-To run the full-stack project locally will require below
+To run this project locally will require below
 1) Clone project
 2) Create a mongodb - https://cloud.mongodb.com/
 3) AWS account for storing of images